sergeiown/Encryption_Variations/README.md

 3. Checking the correctness of the text encrypted by the XOR method.
 4. Ability to save the results to a file.

-**Usage:**
+## Usage:
-1. Run the script in the terminal or use the appropriate bat file if you are using a windows environment..
+1. Run the corresponding script in the terminal or use the `start.bat` bat file if you are using the Windows environment.
-2. Enter the text to encode and decode or use input.txt (for the *FromFile.js script).
+2. Enter the text to encode and decode or use input.txt
 3. The results are displayed in the console, the session history is saved to the output.txt file.

+***A web version of the application is now also available: https://sergeiown.github.io/Encryption_Variations/***

 ### Technical requirements:
 1. Availability of Node.js.